Acne Diet Plan

 - Avoid biscuits, cakes, lollies, and low-quality chocolates.

 - Avoid processed foods and foods with added sugars (check the labels)

 How Long Does Clear Skin Diet Plan Take To Work?

-Call us on 3350 5447 to book an assessment with our Team.
+Call us on 3350 5447 to book an assessment with our team.

 Why a Western Diet Causes Acne.

-The enzymes mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
+The enzyme mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
 At puberty, the mTORC1 pathways are activated to accomplish the growth spurt.
 However, normal mTORC1 activation does not cause acne. (as witnessed in populations who do not have a westernised diet – acne does not occur at puberty).
 It is the superimposed signalling from a Western Diet that leads to acne.

-What causes over activation of mTORC1.
+What causes the overactivation of mTORC1?

 - mTORC1 is activated by several nutrient pathways typical of the western diet, including high sugar and high glycaemic load, high meat intake, high dairy intake, (leucine)